pinobatch/hello-world/Xubuntu_setup.md

 While that's running, open Terminal preferences:

-* Change the font to Ubuntu Mono 9 to fit two terminals side-by-side on a 1024-pixel-wide display.
+* In the Appearance pane, change the font to Ubuntu Mono 9 to fit two terminals side-by-side on a 1024-pixel-wide display or three on a 1600-pixel-wide display.
 * Set the default geometry to 35 rows tall.
-* Set the background to transparent, with 0.90 opacity, and the background color to actual black (`#000000`)
+* Set the background to transparent, with 0.90 opacity
+* In the Colors pane, change the background color to actual black (`#000000`).

 At this point, APT will have installed an updated `linux-image` package.
 Updates to `linux-image` require a reboot.